Skip to main content

 If you're renting out your home, cottage or other property as a short-term Airbnb or VRBO rental, you’ll need insurance that covers damages caused by guests, as well as liability coverage for injuries that occur on your property.

 Airbnb insurance is essential and it’s imperative that you inform your home insurance provider of your intentions to rent out your home.
-If you do not, your home insurance policy could be void, which could leave you on the hook to pay out-of-pocket for potential damages.
+If you do not, your home insurance policy could be void, leaving you on the hook to pay out of pocket for potential damages.
 It’s also important to note that only select insurers in Canada offer short-term rental insurance or home-sharing insurance.

 With short-term rentals becoming a common way for cottage owners to pay for their properties, many cottage insurance policies now provide optional coverage for a limited number of rentals, typically between 30 and 180 days per year.
 If rentals aren’t specified in your policy, however, it likely won’t provide any coverage at all if the property is used for rentals.
 Check with your insurance broker to ensure you have the short-term rental insurance coverage you need before posting your listing on Airbnb.